Ty Herndon: 20042010: Right About Now and Journey On

 He returned to touring and singing in 2004 when songwriter Darrell Brown invited him to perform at the Nashville nightclub Bluebird Café.
 This led to him signing with Titan Pyramid Records in 2006 and releasing the album Right About Now in early 2007.
 Brown and Herndon co-produced the album with songwriter Dennis Matkosky and session musician Jonathan Yudkin.
 Backing vocalists included Marcus Hummon, Joanna Cotten, Emily West, and Thompson Square.
 Thom Jurek of AllMusic reviewed the album favorably, stating that "Herndon's voice is not only unchanged from his missing years, it's stronger, his phrasing is tighter and more expressive, and his manner of handling a song is entirely his own."
-One track from this album, "You Still Own Me", was released as a single in late 2007 by Canadian country band Emerson Drive.
+One track from this album was a cover of Johnny Reid's "You Still Own Me", itself later a single in late 2007 for Canadian country band Emerson Drive.

 Herndon's next album was Journey On, released on the independent FUNL label in 2010.
 The album featured mostly contemporary Christian music songs, all of which Herndon wrote or co-wrote over the span of six months.
 Herndon said that he did not intend for the album to be a Christian project, but found that as he was writing, many of the songs tended toward reflecting his "spiritual growth".
 He also said that he found the album "fun" because of how much control he had over assembling musicians and recording compared to his previous releases.
 The album was nominated at the 53rd Grammy Awards for Grammy Award for Best Southern, Country or Bluegrass Gospel Album.
 "Journey On" was selected by American football player Kevin Turner as the theme song for his Kevin Turner Foundation.
 This foundation is dedicated to research of amyotrophic lateral sclerosis or Lou Gehrig's Disease, which Turner had been recently diagnosed with at the time.
 After Journey On, he released a non-album single titled "Stones", which was previously recorded for his unreleased Epic album in 2001.
 FUNL released the song to country radio without disclosing the artist's name, and held a contest with radio programmers to see if they could determine the singer.